the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Adapted from [Zero-to-JupyterHub: Setting up and Securing Helm](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-helm.html).

-Helm is the package manager for Kubernetes and is used for: installing, upgrading and managing application on a Kubernetes cluster.
+Helm is the package manager for Kubernetes and is used for: installing, upgrading and managing applications on a Kubernetes cluster.
 Helm packages are called _charts_.

 Helm has two parts: a client (`helm`) and a server (`tiller`).